A programmer who is obsessed with giving experimenters

 It works because learning is ubiquitous. — Learning seems to be something that is always occurring.
 That is, it is a phenomenon which can be counted on to occur, like chemical interactions, or gravity.

 There is a paradoxical characteristic of the relationship between long- and short-term connections.
-The longer a connection takes to form, the faster are the responses it provides.
+The longer a connection takes to form, and decay, the faster are the responses it provides.
 That is, the long-term connections cause immediate responses, because they are already there when incoming stimuli first arrive. , Short-term connections, on the other hand, must first form, and so, their responses are slower to onset (milliseconds to many seconds).

 “Certainly, one of the most relevant and obvious characteristics of a present moment is that it goes away, and that characteristic must be represented internally.